legobmw99/Allomancy/README.md

 This mod adds the basics of [Allomancy](http://coppermind.net/wiki/Allomancy) from Brandon Sanderson's book series *Mistborn*.

-This mod is currently optimized around `Minecraft 1.9.4` and `Forge 12.17.0.1965`
+This mod is currently optimized around `Minecraft 1.10.2` and `Forge 12.18.1.2075`

-**Warning:** This 1.8 version is extremely broken.
-Use at your own discretion
+**Warning:** This 1.10.2 version is untested.
+Use at your own discretion and report any issues!